SceneGate/Ekona/docs/dev/features/cartridge.md

 [!code-csharp[OpenGame](../../../src/Ekona.Examples/QuickStart.cs?name=OpenGame)]

-The converter will use the following converters to transform some content:
+The converter will use the following converters to transform some binary data into the specific format:

 - Header using
   [`Binary2RomHeader`](xref:SceneGate.Ekona.Containers.Rom.Binary2RomHeader)